Second Session, 43rd Parliament

 [The Speaker rose.]

-Leader of Official Opposition, the Chair asks you to please be quiet.
+Leader of the Official Opposition, the Chair asks you to please be quiet.

 [The Speaker resumed their seat.]